Millions of people have acid reflux (known as heartburn or GERD) symptoms.

-Many people refer to acid reflux as heartburn.
+Many people refer to acid indigestion as heartburn.

 Heartburn is a burning sensation in the stomach and behind the chest area.
 And taking acid-lowering medication could help to manage heartburn symptoms.

 Have you ever had any heartburn?
 Do you remember experiencing a sour or bitter taste in your throat or mouth?